Last updated on December 27, 2022

 Emerald Care and Cleaning

-When storing emerald jewellery, keep it separated from other softer gemstones to prevent them from being scratched.
-Similarly, you will want to protect your emeralds from harder gems such as diamonds, meaning it is a good idea to store them in individual cloth jewellery bags.
+When storing emerald jewellery, it is best to keep it separated from other softer gemstones to prevent scratching.
+Similarly, one should protect their emeralds from harder gems such as diamonds and store them in separate cloth jewellery bags.

 Famous Emeralds